Tail-GAN: Learning to Simulate Tail Risk Scenarios: Implementation details

 \subsection{Setup of the configuration}

 \paragraph{Discussion on the configuration.} \begin{itemize} \item {\bf Choice of $\lambda$:} Theorem \ref{thm:equivalent_formulation} suggests that {\TGAN} is effective as long as $\lambda > 0$.
 In our experiments, we set $\lambda=1$ and also tested values of 2, 10, and 100 to address the issue of hyper-parameter selection.
 We observed that $\lambda=2$ and $\lambda=10$ resulted in a similar performance to $\lambda=1$, while larger values such as $\lambda=100$ led to a worse performance similar to that of the supervised learning method.
 This may be due to the fact that larger $\lambda$ values could potentially harm the model's generalization power in practical settings. \item {\bf Choice of $S_\alpha$ ($H_1$ and $H_2$):} Proposition \ref{thm:optimization} demonstrates that choosing $H_1$ and $H_2$ as quadratic functions (as proposed in \cite{AS2014}) results in a positive semi-definite score function in a neighborhood region around the global minimum.
-This is the first theoretical evidence that highlights the optimization landscape advantages of selecting quadratic functions for $H_1$ and $H_2$.
+This evidence supports selecting quadratic functions for $H_1$ and $H_2$.

 \item {\bf Neural network architecture:} Theorem \ref{thm:universial_VaR_ES} implies that a feed-forward neural network with fully connected layers of equal width and ReLU activation is capable of generating financial scenarios that are arbitrarily close to the scenarios sampled from the true distribution $\mathbb{P}_r$ under VaR and ES criteria.
 This sheds light on using a simple network architecture such as multi-layer perceptron (MLP) in the training of {\TGAN}.